emilyclaire02/NCRMPSite.github.io/README.md

 ##### TSV Input:

 First ensure that in window.onload = function() the function "initializeTimeline()" is called.
+Comment out anything in the "timeline" array.
+Sort the "Timeline" Google Sheets by date from oldest to newest event.
 Download the "Timeline" Google Sheets and name it "timelineInput.tsv".
 Download all the media from the "media" folder in the Google Drive and put it in the "timelineMedia" folder.
+Edit the "firstYear" and "finalYear" variables with the first and last years that the timeline will extend to.

 The initializeTimeline() function will then take every line of the spreadsheet and create a new timelineEntry to add to the timeline array.